OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Frequently Asked Questions

-What is the minimum number of employees needed for group health insurance?
+What is the minimum number of employees needed for group health insurance in India?

-Most insurers require a minimum of 7-20 members.
-Some modern insurers and insurance platforms now offer group policies for companies with as few as 7-10 employees.
-The pricing may be less competitive for very small groups, but the benefits (no pre-existing waiting period, maternity from day one) still make it valuable.
+Most insurers require a minimum of 7-20 members for a group health policy.
+Some digital-first insurance platforms offer group policies for companies with as few as 7 employees.
+For very small groups (under 10), pricing may be less competitive, but the benefits — no pre-existing waiting period and maternity from year one — remain fully applicable.

 Can employees' families be covered under group health insurance?